DoraemonYu/MicroDBHelper/index.md

 ![snapshot](snapshot_configuration.png)

-## Expansion packs
-MicroDBHelper itself is just focus on how to make SqlHelper more lightweight and friendly.

-In order to enjoy your development, you may need some related features (such as Entity Conversion, Paging Query , etc.), then you can get these useful [Optional Expansion Packs](https://doraemonyu.github.io/MicroDBHelper-ExpansionPack/) .

 ## Download compiled binary file
 If you needn't to got the code and bulid by yourself for the moment, I also offer the newest compiled file in the BUILD directiory for your convenience.